Last Updated | December 1, 2022

 This section contains qualitative documentation of the current condition of the patient.
 This includes the onset, complaints, severity, quality, and chronology.

-This section includes a summarization of all the primary diagnosis and salient points.
+This section includes a summarization of all the primary diagnoses and salient points.

 - Identification Information